This series investigates the visual infrastructures that have shaped the United States, and the practices that have, and continue to, resist them.

 Jolene Rickard |On Indigenous visual sovereignty

-Associate Professor, Department of The History of Art and Visual Studies, Cornell University
+Associate Professor, History of Art and Visual Studies, Cornell University

 11 September 2020

 Watch online here